 4.2.
 Media representatives accredited at the REW must:

 - fact-check any information they report;

-- comply with requests from persons providing information to include a reference to its source;
+- meet requests from persons providing information to include a reference to the source;

-- when obtaining information from private individuals or officials, inform them of audio or video recording, filming or photographing;
+- when obtaining information from private individuals or officials, inform them about audio or video recording, filming or photo shooting;

-- in their professional activities, show an ID issued by their news organization or any other document certifying the journalist’s identity and powers;
+- in conducting their professional activities, show a badge or any other document certifying the journalist’s identity and authority;

 - not use their professional capabilities to hide information or fake socially important data, or collect information for the benefit of a third person or party that is not a media organization;